10 Most Important Google SEO Ranking Factors

-Off-page SEO refers factors not directly within your control and actions that ate taken outside of your site that affect your website such as website trustworthiness and authority which are related to building the right inbound links and social signals.
+Off-page SEO refers to factors not directly within your control and actions that are taken outside of your site that affect your website such as website trustworthiness and authority which are related to building the right inbound links and social signals.

-Both types are important for your ranking and you need work hard to improve your website performance on both scale.
+Both types are important for your ranking and you need to work hard to improve your website performance on both scales.

 Now let’s look in detail at the top ranking factors for Google search engine optimization.
 After all, SEO is about getting that #1 spot on Google.

 Technical SEO covers nearly all aspects of SEO but have been used in this article in a limited sense.
 Generally speaking, most of the other factors we cover in this article will fall under technical SEO.
 Technical SEO will broadly include on-page SEO, off-page SEO and other issues related to the crawling of your website by search engine crawlers.
 These will include:

 - A domain

 - Implementing Structured Data Markup

 - SSL and HTTPS